DeathTrackR/DeathTrackR/README.md

 # Team members:
-Yushan Liu, Huilai Miao, Cathleen Pena, Linh Le, Hainan Xiong, Ricky Peng.
+Yushan Liu, Huilai Miao, Cathleen Pena, Linh Le, Hainan Xiong, Weiqi Ricky Peng.
 For questions (or suggestions and improvements), please contact us bcroker@ucsd.edu.
 This is a work in progress, so we welcome your feedback!

 # License: